singam1997/FML_Final_Project/README.md

 If I change the test set I go from 80% to 70%.
 It could also happen that a technique may give lower accuracy on one test set but does it mean it didnt perform well?
 Soln: Cross Validation
-It turns out that there are some techniques to handle imbalance
+It turns out that there are some techniques to handle imbalance Those are: upsampling,downsampling(no way we can afford it), synthesis technique(SNORT) and class balancing

+Class balancing used :)

+Accuracy is not a correct measure, Instead use precision recall Problem of higher false positives

+Tuning the hyper parameters c and gamma
+One of the good ones: check in notebook
+SNORT can be used for upsampling

+Preprocessing isn't straight forward because of the time duration between initial tests and final results Grid Search incorporates cross validation (5 fold)